Bardolph-Automation-Inc/bardolph/docs/language.rst

 .. code-block:: lightbulb

     get light
-    brightness brt
+    brightness 100
     set light

-In this example, the light gets a new brightness, but appears to keep the same color tone.
+In this example, the light goes to full intensity withou changing colors.

 From a multi-zone light, you can retrieve the color of a single zone or the entire device: